Jerónimo Valdés: Biography

-Jerónimo Valdés (1784–1855) was a Spanish military figure and administrator.
-Born in Villarín, in Asturias, he participated in the battle of Ayacucho (1824), which was a defeat for the Spanish.
+1821), which forced the deposition of the Viceroy of Peru, Joaquín de la Pezuela, appointing de La Serna in his place.

+Valdés became Mariscal de Campo, and distinguished himself in the Battles of Torata and Corpahuaico.
+After the Ayacucho disaster (1824), he returned to Spain via France in 1824.

 He served as Viceroy of Navarre from 1833 to 1834 and also served as Minister of War.
 He fought on the Liberal (Isabeline) side in the First Carlist War.
 Valdés lost the Battle of Artaza (22 April 1835).

-Valdés signed the Lord Eliot Convention soon after, regulating the treatment of prisoners during that war.
+Valdés signed the Lord Eliot Convention soon after, regulating the treatment of prisoners during the Carlist War.

-He later served as captain-general of Valencia, and of Galicia, and served as governor of Cuba from 1841 to September 1843.
+He later served as captain-general of Valencia (1834–35), Galicia (1838-39), and of Catalonia (1839–40), and served as governor of Cuba from 1841 to September 1843.